 The free community event, which includes free admission to the museum and its exhibitions, features indoor and outdoor activities for cowpokes of all ages, with live music in the museum’s McNutt Sculpture Garden, a chuck wagon with tasty cowboy treats, artist demonstrations and hands-on arts, crafts, games, and more!
 Fun for all ages to enjoy, so mosey on down with your family and friends!

 See what we’ve got planned!

-Lil Partners Reading Zone: mosey over to Kampann Library Portal to sit a spell for a book reading from our Curator of Art, Emily Wilson’s recently published children’s book that crafts a modern fairy tale based on the life of Charles M. Russell (1864–1926) and his many letters, “Charlie Russell and the Gnomes of Bull Head Lodge”.
-(Available for purchase at the Museum Store).
-Stop by to learn the art of gnome-making from Bruce Morgan so you can craft your own cowboy gnomes!
+Lil Partners Reading Zone: Offering up cowboy tales.
+Sit a spell and enjoy a book reading with Emily Wilson, the Briscoe’s Curator of Art.
+Wilson’s children’s book, “Charlie Russell and the Gnomes of Bull Head Lodge”, crafts a modern fairy tale based on the life of Charles M. Russell, the namesake of The Sons of Charlie Russell exhibition.
+Stop by to learn the art of gnome-making so you can craft your own cowboy gnomes.

 Storytime at the Stagecoach: Featuring the story of Mary Fields, the first African American woman stagecoach driver.
 For many years, Fields traveled the West with her pet eagle, never losing a single horse or package.
 Hear her story as Antoinette Lakey reads from “Fearless Mary: Mary Fields, American Stagecoach Driver”.
 A community leader, researcher, and dramatist, Antoinette Lakey currently serves as Artistic Director for Teatro Anansi, an organization with a mission to connect, celebrate and commemorate African American theatre, performing arts and history within the greater San Antonio community.